 Have you watched the latest season, season 12 of the Indian Idol?
 I love watching this for many reasons.
 One for, there is a contestant, Anushka Banerjee from Kolkata, who has a social anxiety problem.
 During her audition rounds, she was literally panicking.
 She asked for a glass of water before she could start singing and explained to the judges her issue of social anxiety, shivering, and lack of confidence.

-Watch around the 50 second mark where one of the judges comes up on the stage to salute her performance.
+Watch around the 45-second mark where the judges are simply carried away by her singing.
 How did this happen?
 Did someone give her a magic confidence pill?
 Did she wait to become confident before she could own the stage?

 Confidence is not a prerequisite…

 Contrary to the popular belief that confidence is a prerequisite, it is actually built on accomplishment.
 Confidence is built on choices and taking imperfect actions.
 As you keep achieving small day-to-day goals you will begin to start feeling like a winner.
 You’re going to feel much better about yourself.
 You see your list of daily accomplishments grow incrementally and you can’t help but feel good about yourself.